 What Is Cagrilintide?

-Cagrilintide is a synthetic version of amylin, a hormone your body produces alongside insulin from the beta cells of the pancreas.
+Cagrilintide (developmental codes AM833/NN9838) is a synthetic version of amylin, a hormone your body produces alongside insulin from the beta cells of the pancreas.
 Natural amylin is released every time you eat.
-It signals fullness to your brain, slows digestion, and suppresses glucagon (which lowers blood sugar).
+It signals fullness to your brain, slows digestion, and suppresses glucagon, which lowers blood sugar.

 Natural amylin has a half-life of about 13 minutes.
-Cagrilintide is engineered to last approximately 7 days, making once-weekly injection possible.
-It activates both the amylin receptor (AMY1/AMY3) and the calcitonin receptor (CTR), which is why it is classified as a dual amylin and calcitonin receptor agonist.
+Cagrilintide is engineered with a half-life of 159 to 195 hours (6.6 to 8.1 days), with peak plasma concentration (tmax) reached between 24 and 72 hours after injection (PMID 33894838).
+This pharmacokinetic profile allows once-weekly subcutaneous dosing.
+Cagrilintide activates both the amylin receptor (AMY1R/AMY3R) and the calcitonin receptor (CTR), which is why it is classified as a dual amylin and calcitonin receptor agonist.

 The critical distinction from GLP-1 drugs: cagrilintide works through a different brain pathway.
 Semaglutide and tirzepatide suppress appetite primarily through GLP-1 receptors in the gut and brainstem.
 Cagrilintide acts on the hypothalamus through amylin receptors, affecting both homeostatic hunger (your body's energy balance system) and hedonic hunger (the reward-driven desire to eat).
 This dual-pathway action is why the combination outperforms either drug alone.